 Frequently Asked Questions

-If using shortcuts, the liquid base typically comes from cream of chicken soup and milk.
-Traditional versions may use a mixture of chicken broth, butter, flour, and milk to create a homemade creamy filling.
+The liquid in chicken pot pie is a mixture of chicken broth, butter, flour, and milk to create a homemade creamy filling.

 Brushing the bottom crust with egg wash helps create a barrier that prevents sogginess.
 You can also blind-bake (prebake) the bottom crust for a few minutes before adding the filling.